HigherEduSpot/highereduspot.github.io/content/docs/degrees/bachelor/what-is-a-bachelor-degree.md

 ---
 weight: 5001
-title: "What is a Bachelor's Degree"
+title: "What is a Bachelor's Degree?"
 description: "A detailed guide to understanding bachelor's degrees in the UK, USA, and globally."
 icon: edit_note
 date: 2025-01-03T15:00:00+03:00